fvdm/nodejs-geoip2ws/README.md

 Or using legacy-style arguments with a _callback_ function.

-**Note:** The legacy arguments are going to be removed in a future release.
+**Note:** The legacy arguments and callbacks are going to be removed in a future release.

 #### Promise